ruchanswin/justin-intern-repo/onboarding_program/React-Fundamentals/api_calls.md

 # Why is it useful to create a reusable Axios instance?
-- Consistency: Shared baseURL, headers, and timeout settings across all requests.
+ It centralizes configuration (base URL, headers, interceptors), reduces code duplication, and makes it easier to update settings for all requests in one place.

 # How does intercepting requests help with authentication?
  Interceptors can automatically attach authentication tokens to requests, handle token refresh, and manage errors, improving security and reducing repetitive code.